 Long sleeve cotton top

-Let’s begin with this stone coloured, long sleeve, 100% cotton top I bought back in 2003.
+Let’s begin with a neutral-coloured, long-sleeve, 100% cotton top I bought back in 2003.
 I still wear this on a regular basis at home and away, and after countless wears, the quality fabric still looks as good as new.
 Though it was expensive for me at the time, 15 years later the cost per wear is next to nothing.
-The first photo here is me wearing this top just a few weeks ago on a Blue Mountain coffee plantation in Jamaica, the second is one of the shirt’s first outings in an Irish pub circa 2004.
 I’ve got so much mileage from this piece because:

 - The cotton fabric is cool to wear in hot environments, which is particularly useful when you need to keep your arms covered in certain locations, for sun, mosquito or cultural reasons.

 - It can be layered in cooler weather.

 - The breathable 100% cotton fabric, means it’s wearable again and again without needing a wash.